 The selection of electives must be guided by the job outcome sought, local industry requirements and the complexity of skills appropriate to the AQF level of this qualification.

 The Certificate I in Hospitality completed in this course results in the achievement of two (2) Year 11 course units.
-Completion of 55 hours of work placement (equivalent to one (1) ADWPL endorsed program unit equivalent) is compulsory to meet course requirements, and must be from industry related placement/employment relevant to the job outcome at this level.
+Completion of 55 hours of work placement (equivalent to one (1) ADWPL endorsed program unit equivalent) is compulsory to meet course requirements, and must be from industry-related placement/employment relevant to the job outcome at this level.

 Certificate II in Hospitality